jbyrneie/qi-project-management/README.md

-# QI Project Management #
+# Survey Project Management #

-A place for PMs to manage QI Projects
+A place for PMs to manage Survey Projects

 # Requirements #
 ```